Aaronontheweb/node-bootcamp/sessions/hour3/00_saving-files/readme.md

 ####Creating a BLOB Container
 In REST PUT operations must be idempotent.
 Our file uploader will use the PUT HTTP method to either create a new blob, or overwrite an existing blob.
-Within Azure storage blobs are placed within a container.
+Within Azure storage, blobs are placed within a container.
 This is similar to a directory...so before we can begin uploading files, we need to at least have a container to place them into.